annashipman/annashipman.github.io/_posts/2018-08-03-switching-spa-to-https.md

 ## I'm not sure it was that easy

 So, despite Yo and Nelis's claims, it was not in fact that easy.
 To be fair, they didn't know the full story of the 20 year old PHP site.
-And it wasn't quite as complicated as [Stack Overflow's migration to HTTPS](https://nickcraver.com/blog/2017/05/22/https-on-stack-overflow/).
-It is a great relief to have done it.
+And it's a great relief to have done it.

 I look forward to the next epic task they set me.